Check Out These Tax Hacks For Gifting Money as Christmas Approaches

 The general rule of thumb is that any gift is a taxable gift — but there are many exceptions.
 The following gifts are generally not taxable:

 - Gifts that do not exceed the annual exclusion for the calendar year.

 - Tuition or medical expenses you pay for someone (the educational and medical exclusions).

 - Gifts to your spouse.

 - Gifts to a political organization for its use.

 In addition to this, gifts to qualifying charities are deductible from the value of the gift(s) made.

 One important note: the donor — meaning the one giving the gift — is generally responsible for paying the gift tax.

 The annual exclusion applies to gifts, however.
-For 2018, 2019, 2020 and 2021 the annual exclusion is $15,000.
 For 2022, the annual exclusion is $16,000.
+It will increase to $17,000 in 2023.
 This exclusion applies to each gift, meaning you could technically give several gifts right under the allowable limit before needing to report to the IRS.
-For couples, each person is allowed the exclusion, meaning that if a married couple wants to give their child a gift, the limit is $30,000 between both parties.
+For couples, each person is allowed the exclusion, meaning that if a married couple wants to give their child a gift, the limit is $32,000 between both parties.